 Back to top

-It’s usually possible to take a bit of time to think about your treatment options, and discuss them with the people closest to you and the doctors and nurses looking after you.
-Your cancer specialist (oncologist) is the best source of accurate medical information.
-In many hospitals, specialist nurses are available to talk over all the possible benefits and side effects of treatment, and whether you want to have further treatment or not.
+It’s usually possible to take a bit of time to think about your treatment options.
+It can help to discuss it with your family and the doctors and nurses looking after you.
+Your cancer specialist will have the most information about treatments.
+In many hospitals, specialist nurses are available to talk to you about all the possible benefits and side effects of treatment.

-Remember that the treatment is designed to be for your benefit.
-It’s important that you make the decision that feels right for you about which treatment, if any, you want to have, even if your family or doctors may recommend otherwise.
+Remember that treatment is for your benefit.
+It’s important to make the decision that feels right for you about which treatment, if any, you want to have.

 Back to top